adaly/cSplotch/README.md

                                    [-s SUFFIX] [-d MINIMUM_DETECTION_RATE]
                                    [-V]

-A script for preparing count files for Splotch
+A script for preparing count files for cSplotch

 optional arguments:
 -h, --help              show this help message and exit -c COUNT_DATA [SPACERANGER_COUNT_DIRS ...], --count_data [SPACERANGER_COUNT_DIRS ...]
                         list of spaceranger count directories -s SUFFIX, --suffix SUFFIX
-                        suffix to be added to the sample name in creation of Splotch count file within each spaceranger directory (default is .unified.tsv)
+                        suffix to be added to the sample name in creation of cSplotch count file within each spaceranger directory (default is .unified.tsv)
 -d MINIMUM_DETECTION_RATE, --minimum_detection_rate MINIMUM_DETECTION_RATE
                         minimum detection rate (default is 0.02) -V, --Visium            data are from the Visium platform